navdeep1840/taskManager/README.md

 # taskManger

-A basic Task Mangager made using HTML,CSS and JAVASCRIPT
+A basic Task Mangager made using HTML,CSS and JAVASCRIPT , you can

-You can
           -ADD TASKS
           -DELETE TASKS
           -UPDATE TASKS